The 9 best gas BBQs to buy in 2026, as tested by our experts

 Our rating: 4.5/5

 It gets to temperature in under five minutes and has a handy thermometer in the lid.
 When cooking, the most notable feature of this barbecue is its well-defined grill lines.
-Burgers will come off this barbecue looking picture-perfect, with precise grill lines.
+I found that burgers came off this barbecue looking picture-perfect, with precise grill lines.
 The Grill2Go is also excellent at retaining moisture, which can be tricky on a barbecue.
 Vegetable kebabs come off the grill with crisp, charred outsides and succulent insides.
 It’s small and lightweight, so though it has a relatively large 44 x 28cm cooking area, it’s easy to move around the garden and would be a great companion while camping.
 It also comes with a useful scraper for cleaning after use.

-However, this barbecue suffers from the success of its char-lines, which can quickly blacken food even at lower temperatures, making it difficult to cook through larger ingredients.
+However, this barbecue suffers from the success of its char-lines, which can quickly blacken food even at lower temperatures, so I found it difficult to cook through larger ingredients.
 This is particularly tricky because of its temperature control, which is simple to use but doesn’t always react quickly.
-We spotted a few flare-ups, and the right half of the grill is also much hotter than the left, with a noticeable cool spot along the front of the barbecue.
-Nevertheless, we think this grill is excellent for couples and small families.
+I spotted a few flare-ups, and the right half of the grill is also much hotter than the left, with a noticeable cool spot along the front of the barbecue.
+Nevertheless, I think this grill is excellent for couples and small families.
 Because it heats up so quickly, it’s just the thing for everyday grilling too.

 Boss Grill Deluxe portable gas barbecue